dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 ## The impact of the learning rate

-First I examined the learning rate to find the one I should use:
+First I examined the learning rate to find the one I should use with SGD:

 ```
 criterion = nn.CrossEntropyLoss()